nil?

 This is just plain lazy, the author didn’t bother to understand what might fail, or if they did they haven’t bothered to share with anyone else.
 Refactoring and maintaining this code will be a nightmare because we’ve smattered so many potential errors together.

-Instead, keep your begin..rescue
+Instead, keep your begin..rescue cases as isolated

 to individual failures as possible.
 So taking the above and